 For Tailwind Users

-If you’ve been a Tailwind user for any length of time you’ll understand the value of Tribes.
-Hopefully you’ll be a member of a few, since your Tribes’ pins are where you’re going to begin.
-If you don’t belong to any Tailwind Tribes, look for some that seem active and join them.
+If you’ve been a Tailwind user for any length of time you’ll understand the value of Communities.
+Hopefully you’ll be a member of a few, since your Communities’ pins are where you’re going to begin.
+If you don’t belong to any Tailwind Communities, look for some that seem active and join them.

 So, here goes…